 In closing, I truly believe that where you place pressure on the handgun grip is almost as important as the pressure itself.
 I constantly experiment with my grip, and the only way to test these concepts is to shoot.
 Consider doing simple drills like extending the handgun and building your firing grip, then firing one round and watching the gun in recoil.
 It will tell you everything you need to know about your grip pressure!
-By the way, you can get this drill and all of my handgun drill here (scroll to the middle of the page where it says free handgun drills books).
+By the way, you can get this drill and all of my handgun drills here.

 Don’t forget that a really important part of the process is the amount of pure hand and wrist strength you possess.
 You might not have the strength I do (or maybe you have more!) but one thing for certain is that anyone can improve their hand and wrist strength.
 Consider getting some of the top level grippers and work your way up to the heaviest one you can close.

 - Please share this article if you like it! (the sharing buttons can be found below)